-UBCM (local government applications) or FNESS (First Nation applications) will perform a preliminary review of applications to ensure the required application elements (identified above) have been submitted and to ensure that basic eligibility criteria have been met.
+UBCM will perform a preliminary review of applications to ensure the required application elements (identified above) have been submitted and to ensure that basic eligibility criteria have been met.

 Following this, all eligible applications will be reviewed and scored by Fuel Management Specialists or Liaisons.
 Scoring considerations and criteria include the following: